 Comment: Cumulative health effects

-Rule should take into account cumulative/interactive effects instead of pretending that people are exposed to a single pollutant in isolation
+Rule should take into account cumulative/interactive effects instead of pretending that people are exposed to a single pollutant in isolation.

 Response

 DEQ agrees that cumulative and interactive effects should be considered, and this is one of the program elements being discussed in the Cleaner Air Oregon rulemaking.
 However, the Cleaner Air Oregon rules do not exist yet and it would be premature for DEQ to try to guess what standards and considerations those rules may involve.
 The approach taken in both the temporary and proposed permanent CAGM rules is considered to be protective, but these rules are an interim measure to address a particular problem area.
 Under the final Cleaner Air Oregon rules, the proposed CAGM rules may be replaced entirely or revised to conform to the Cleaner Air Oregon rules.